Social Distancing Calculator - Coronavirus

 We simulate 1,000 outbreaks with seven parameters that are directly connected to the virus itself, the actions taken by the government, and your own decisions.
 You can specify these to your liking.
 We treat an outbreak as controlled if the number of cumulative cases is below 5,000, and there are no new infections 12 weeks after the initial cases.
 You can set:

 - Asymptomatic cases - the probability that a person has been infected but won't have any symptoms at all.
-The virus can be still spread!
-For COVID-19, it's believed to be more than 10%.
+The virus can still be spread!
+For COVID-19, it's .

-- Transmission before symptoms - the percentage of infected people that can still spread the disease even though they don't have any symptoms yet due to incubation period of a virus.
-For COVID-19, more that 10% of patients are infected by somebody who has the virus but does not yet have symptoms.
+- Transmission before symptoms - the percentage of infected people that can still spread the disease even though they don't have any symptoms yet due to the incubation period of a virus.
+For COVID-19, are infected by somebody who has the virus but does not yet have symptoms.

 - Delay in isolation process - the time between symptom onset and isolation of the person by the government.
 You can choose between a short delay (2 - 5 days), estimated from the late stages of the 2003 SARS outbreak in Singapore, or a long delay (5 - 11 days), from the early phase of the COVID-19 outbreak in Wuhan.